- Radio controlled rocket gliders; all parts and motor casings must return with the glider

 - Prep time is 3 minutes.
 During prep time, the competitor preps the model (get motor, install igniter, place motor in model, place model in launcher).

 - Working time is 14 minutes.
-During working time, the competitor must fetch the transmitter from the impound area, make a flight (boost, glide, land), and return the transmitter to the impound area.
-If the transmitter is not returned by the end of working time, the competitor receives a DQ for the round.
+During working time, the competitor must make a flight (boost, glide, land).
+If the glider has not landed by the end of working time, the competitor receives a DQ for the round.

-Current S8 models tend to look like modern discus-launched gliders (DLG) with a rocket motor pod.
+More advanced S8 models tend to look like modern discus-launched gliders (DLG) with a rocket motor pod.
 The Raven series (by Bob Parks) has several variants that are popular.
 Bob has not published formal plans, but some information is available at George Gassaway’s web site.
 Kevin Kuczek’s “Pushit” series is also a good example of modern high performance S8 models.
-Those looking for specific help in the design or construction of an S8 model are advised to ask on the “rocketboostgliders” Yahoo group, as many members of that group have designed or built S8 models and are usually more than willing to help those looking for information.

-One approach for developing an S8 model is to convert a hand-launched glider (HLG) or DLG model.
-HLG and DLG models come in a wide variety of technology and prices, ranging from ~$100 to well over $500.
+The current trend is to convert hand-launched gliders (HLG) or DLG models.
+HLG and DLG models come in a wide variety of technology and prices, ranging from ~$100 to nearly $1,000.
 Some DLG sources include:

 - SoaringUSA – Apache, Fireworks, Mini-Fireworks, and many HLG and DLG models

 Be sure to check wing span and mass to be sure that the model satisfies S8 rules requirements.
-Mountain Arts kits and short kits are probably the lowest cost option.
-The more expensive models use very high technology with all composite, molded construction.
+Lower cost models usually use balsa wings and tail surfaces.
+More expensive models use very high technology with all-composite, molded construction.
 Note that most DLG models are sold as “ready to fly” (RTF) or “almost ready to fly” (ARF) versions.
 This raises some issues regarding the “builder of model” rule.
 However, to date, this has not been a concern for S8 at WSMC.